-- Read the owner's manual first.
+- Read owner's manual first.

 - Start with the right motorcycle for you.

 - Be familiar with the motorcycle controls.

 - Check the motorcycle before every ride.

 - Keep it in safe riding condition between rides.

-- Avoid add-ons and modifications that make your motorcycle harder to handle
+- Avoid add-ons and modifications that make your motorcycle harder to handle.

-THE RIGHT MOTORCYCLE FOR YOU
+THE RIGHT MOTORCYCLE For You

 First, make sure your motorcycle is right for you.
 It should "fit" you.
-Your feet should reach the ground while you are seated on the motorcycle.
+Your feet should reach the ground while you are seated on the motorcycle, and the controls should be easy to operate.
+Smaller motorcycles are usually easier for beginners to operate.